nirav-r-p/eNotes/README.md

 # Note Taking App with Jetpack Compose, Kotlin, and Room Database

-Welcome to the Note Taking App, an elegant and efficient note-taking solution built with Jetpack Compose, Kotlin, and Room Database.
+Welcome to the Note Taking App, efficient note-taking solution built with Jetpack Compose, Kotlin, and Room Database.
 This application provides a seamless note-taking experience with advanced features such as multiple user support and private note settings, all powered by a local offline Room database.

 ## Features